wso2-attic/product-integration-server/README.md

 * Supports thousands of concurrent connections/clients.

-* Header-based routing using WSO2 Integration engine (Ballerina).
+* Header-based routing using WSO2 Integration engine.

 * Defines REST services/APIs using swagger like annotations.